School and Community

 - Fine Arts: Pusch Ridge offers a full fine arts program: music courses include both choral and instrumental performance groups including marching band; drama courses are performance based; the visual arts courses offered include pottery, drawing, painting, photography and graphic design.

 - Community Service: A hallmark of the Pusch Ridge curriculum is volunteering, both locally and internationally.
 The school requires that high school students complete a minimum of 20 hours of community service per year.
 From serving the homeless at the Gospel Rescue Mission in south Tucson, to participating in short-term missions in Africa and Brazil, students are impacting the world while learning that leadership begins with service.

 - Expeditionary Learning takes place outside of the classroom without a textbook, and has included trips to Mexico, backpacking up Mount Lemmon and assisting with hurricane relief.

-- The school operates on a modified block schedule with two block days for extended instruction each week.
+- The US operates on a modified block schedule with four block days for extended instruction each week.